10 Uses For Peppermint Essential Oil that you probably don’t know. Snag a bottle and give these a try today!

 Top 10 Uses for Peppermint Essential Oil

-Indigestion: One of the oldest and most highly regarded herbs for soothing digestion is peppermint.
-Peppermint oil is very helpful in digestion and aids in expelling gas (from the stomach or intestines so as to relieve flatulence or abdominal pain or distension).
+One of the oldest and most highly regarded herbs for soothing digestion is peppermint.
+Peppermint oil is very helpful in digestion and aids in expelling gas (from the stomach or intestines to relieve flatulence or abdominal pain or distension).

-Colds/Congestion: Menthol provides effective relief from many respiratory problems including nasal congestion, sinusitis, asthma, bronchitis and the common cold and cough.
+Menthol provides effective relief from many respiratory problems, including nasal congestion, sinusitis, asthma, bronchitis, and the common cold and cough.
 It is often included as an ingredient in natural chest rubs to help with congestion.

-Headache: Peppermint oil is terrific to keep on hand at your desk or in your purse, especially if you are prone to headaches.
-The use of this oil has also been known to effectively lessen tandem symptoms such as nausea, vomiting, sensitivity to noise and sensitivity to light.
+Peppermint oil is terrific to keep on hand at your desk or in your purse, especially if you are prone to headaches.
+The use of this oil has also been known to effectively lessen tandem symptoms such as nausea, vomiting, sensitivity to noise, and sensitivity to light.

-Stress: Like many other essential oils, peppermint is able to provide relief from stress, depression and mental exhaustion due to its refreshing nature.
+Like many other essential oils, peppermint can provide relief from anxiety, depression, and mental exhaustion due to its refreshing nature.
 It is also effective against feeling anxious and restless.

-Sore Muscles: Because peppermint oil has analgesic, anti-inflammatory and anti-spasmodic properties, it not only can relieve pain and inflammation but can also calm the spasms that cause muscle cramps.
+Peppermint oil has analgesic, anti-inflammatory, and anti-spasmodic properties.
+It not only can relieve pain and inflammation but can also calm the spasms that cause muscle cramps.

-Pest Control: Ants and Rodents do not like the smell of peppermint, leave a peppermint soaked cotton ball in their pathway.
-They’re not big fans of mint and you’ll have the nice aroma lingering in your home!
+Ants and Rodents do not like the smell of peppermint, leave a peppermint soaked cotton ball in their pathway.
+They’re not big fans of mint, and you’ll have the pleasant aroma lingering in your home!

-Tick Removal: Ok, this is one of the coolest uses.
-Remove tick by applying a drop of Peppermint oil on a cotton swab and swabbing the tick.
+Ok, this is one of the coolest uses.
+Remove a tick by applying a drop of Peppermint oil on a cotton swab and swabbing the tick.
 Wait for it to withdraw its head from the skin and remove it.

-Hives: Can decrease itching when applied topically to the site.
-I recommend diluting 1 drop of oil in 1-2 tsp of coconut oil to soothe the skin.
+Can decrease itching when applied topically to the site.
+I recommend diluting one drop of oil in 1-2 tsp of coconut oil to soothe the skin.

 The advice shared in this site has not been evaluated by the FDA.
-The products and methods recommended are not intended to diagnose, treat, cure or prevent any illness or disease, nor is it intended to replace proper medical help.
-Please talk to your physician if these are proper treatments for you and your family.
+The products and methods recommended are not intended to diagnose, treat, cure, or prevent any illness or disease, nor is it intended to replace proper medical help.
+Please talk to your physician if these are appropriate treatments for you and your family.

 Amanda is a busy mom of 3 that is constantly on the lookout for shortcuts to add more happiness to the day.
 She loves creating recipes, printables, DIY, and sharing family fun tips with you.